jss367/jss367.github.io/_posts/2023-07-02-neural-tangent-kernels.md

 tags: [Deep Learning, Python, PyTorch]
 ---

-Neural Tangent Kernels (NTKs) are an exciting topic in the field of machine learning that combines aspects of neural networks and kernel methods.
+Neural Tangent Kernels (NTKs) are an exciting topic in the field of machine learning that combine aspects of neural networks and kernel methods.

 Neural Tangent Kernels, introduced by [Arthur Jacot et al.](https://arxiv.org/abs/1806.07572) in 2018, provide an interesting perspective on training deep neural networks.
 The Neural Tangent Kernel is a method that allows us to approximate the behavior of a neural network with a kernel method.
 In simpler words, NTKs provide a kernelized view of neural networks, which has led to better insights into their training dynamics and generalization abilities.